CosmWasm/mesh-security-hackathon/README.md

 ## Overview for Installing

 1. Deploy the contracts to Osmosis and Juno
-2. `x/gov` on Juno will tell the "Osmosis consumer contract" which `(connectionId, portId)` to trust
+2. Juno `x/gov` will tell the "Osmosis consumer contract" which `(connectionId, portId)` to trust
-3. `x/gov` will provide the "Osmosis consumer contract" with some JUNO tokens with which it can later delegate (This is a known hack... we discuss improvement below).
+3. Juno `x/gov` will provide the "Osmosis consumer contract" with some JUNO tokens with which it can later delegate (This is a known hack... we discuss improvement below).
 4. A relayer connects the two contracts, the consumer contract ensures that the channel is made from the authorized `(connectionId, portId)` or rejects it in the channel handshake.
 It also